artflutter/reactive_forms_generator/packages/reactive_forms_generator/README.md

 for [reactive_forms](https://pub.dev/packages/reactive_forms)
 which will save you tons of time and make your forms type safe.

-**There is no reason write code manually!
+**There is no reason to write code manually!
 Let the code generation work for you.**

 # Table of Contents